-We are currently developing the key components required to complete the SGP2 implementation, namely (1) a high-performance link (with overheads much lower than SCSCP) between the HdpH coordination server and GAP CAS servers, (2) HdpH skeletons specific to the symbolic computation domain, and (3) GAP bindings to the HdpH skeletons to implement the CAG interface.
+We are currently completing the HdpH implementation, integrating locality control and fault tolerance with work stealing.
+We are also developing the key components required to complete the SGP2 implementation, namely (1) a high-performance link (with overheads much lower than SCSCP) between the HdpH coordination server and GAP CAS servers, (2) HdpH skeletons specific to the symbolic computation domain, and (3) GAP bindings to the HdpH skeletons to implement the CAG interface.